MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_AADDS.md

 #### Task 3: Configure the network and identity settings of the Azure AD DS deployment

 1. From your lab computer, in the Azure portal, search for and select **Azure AD Domain Services** and, from the **Azure AD Domain Services** blade, select the **adatum.com** entry to navigate to the newly provisioned Azure AD DS instance.
-1. On the **adatum.com** blade of the Azure AD DS instance, click the warning stating **Network configuration issues detected.
-See detailed diagnosis**.
+1. On the **adatum.com** blade of the Azure AD DS instance, click the warning starting with **Configuration issues for your managed domian were detected**.
 1. On the **adatum.com | Configuration diagnostics (preview)** blade, click **Run**.
 1. In the **Validation** section, expand the **DNS records** pane and click **Fix**.
 1. On the **DNS records** blade, click **Fix** again.